Sailing Sessions supervised, also Kayaking available on request

 Anyone manning a RIB or assisting the driver of the RIB must be a member or an associate member.
 Power boat L2 certification is a must.
 RYA Safety boat Cert – desirable

 All parental assistance on shore is welcomed.
+Please provide registration details on this form

 The Club has limited dinghy resources, therefore children will need to take turns in helming and sharing the club dinghies.